Busch Light Pole Award

-The Busch Light Pole Award, also called the Anheuser-Busch Pole Award if the driver is under 21 years of age (minimum age for alcohol advertising and consumption), and previously the Busch Pole Award (1979-1997, 2004–2007 in the second-tier series only, 2018-2021), Coors Light Pole Award (2008-2017, except in NASCAR Camping World Truck Series where it was referred as the Keystone Light Pole Award or 21 Means 21 Pole Award if the driver is under 21 under Molson-Coors sponsorship) and Budweiser Pole Award (1998-2007, except in the second-tier series between 2004-2007), is an award given to the fastest qualifier in each NASCAR national series points-paying race.
+The Busch Light Pole Award, also called the Anheuser-Busch Pole Award if the driver is under 21 years of age (minimum age for alcohol advertising and consumption), is an award given to the fastest qualifier in each NASCAR national series points-paying race.

 The original premise behind the sponsorship was that each driver who won a pole position in the previous Cup Series season was entered in The Clash at Daytona at Daytona International Speedway a week before the season-opening Daytona 500.
 The Pole Award was not given at events where pole qualifying was rained out and the line-up had to be determined by owner's points.

+The award was originally called the Busch Pole Award from 1979 to 1997 and from 2018 to 2021; the name was also used between 2004 and 2007 in the NASCAR Busch Series.
+It was changed to the Coors Light Pole Award in 2008 and ran through 2017, whereas the NASCAR Camping World Truck Series had the Keystone Light Pole Award or 21 Means 21 Pole Award if the driver was under 21 years of age.
+From 1998 to 2007, the honor was known as the Budweiser Pole Award.